klen/aio-peewee/README.rst

 - Tasks Safety.
 The library tracks of the connection state using Task-local storage, making the Peewee Database object safe to use with multiple tasks inside a loop.
-- Async support for connections.
-Connect to database asyncroniously
-- Async support for Peewee Connections Pool
+- Async management of connections for Peewee Connections Pool

 .. _contents: